 WHEN: Monday October 16- Friday October 20

-WHAT: The counselors will be calling all students into their office to discuss what colleges they are applying to, and to complete any outstanding college applications.
+WHAT: The counselors call all senior students into their office to discuss what colleges they are applying to, and to complete any outstanding college applications.
 If a student isn't applying to college, but rather a job or the military, we will discuss that too.
 Everyone needs a plan!

 It’s fall, and that means it’s time for seniors to start applying to colleges—how exciting!
 Below is general information to keep in mind throughout the college application process.